Focused on Keeping You Safe

 It is important that you get the care you need, when you need it.
 Your health and safety is our top priority, and we want you to know that we are doing everything possible to protect you and your family when you come to Middlesex Health.

-As we continue to move through this pandemic, please know that we regularly monitor COVID-19 numbers in Middlesex County and throughout Connecticut, and we may opt to loosen or tighten our policies at any time based on available statistics.
+Please know that we regularly monitor COVID-19 numbers in Middlesex County and throughout Connecticut, and we may opt to loosen or tighten our policies at any time based on available statistics.

 Safer + Smarter Facilities